srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   <figcaption>Logical network topology</figcaption>
 </figure>

 Subnets are configured with Integrated Routing and Bridging (IRB) interfaces serving as default gateways for the k8s nodes and clients.
 The IRB interfaces are configured with the same IP address and MAC address across all leaf switches.
-This configuration is known as [Anycast Gateway](https://documentation.nokia.com/srlinux/23-7/books/evpn-vxlan/evpn-vxlan-tunnels-layer-3.html#anycast-gateways) that avoids inefficiencies for all-active multi-homing and speeds up convergence for host mobility.
+This configuration is known as [Anycast Gateway](https://documentation.nokia.com/srlinux/23-7/books/evpn-vxlan/evpn-vxlan-tunnels-layer-3.html#anycast-gateways) which avoids inefficiencies for all-active multi-homing and speeds up convergence for host mobility.

 From the SR Linux configuration perspective, each leaf would have the following network instances created jointly implementing the L3 EVPN service: